amith-vp/Kerala-Private-Bus-Timing-API/README.md

 Follow the steps below to install and setup the API:

+# Prerequisites

+You need to have Ruby on Rails installed on your machine.
+If you don't have it installed, you can follow the instructions on the [official Rails guide](https://guides.rubyonrails.org/getting_started.html#installing-rails) to install it.

 ## Step 1: Clone the Repository

 First, clone the repository to your local machine.
 You can do this by running the following command in your terminal: